Arts

 Ceramics I, II & III

 This course is an introduction to the art and craft of ceramics.
-Students learn hand-building and wheel-throwing skills emphasizing the artist’s voice and communication through ceramic arts.
+Students learn hand-building and wheel-throwing skills with an emphasis on the artist’s voice and communication through ceramic arts.
 While engaged in studio projects, students explore the expressive potential of clay while developing artistic and technical solutions in both form and surface.
 The importance of developing excellent technical skills and craftsmanship are emphasized.
-Students will also consider the historical context, materials, technology, and social aspects of ceramic arts.
+We will also consider the historical context, materials, technology, and social aspects of ceramic arts.
+Toward the end of this course, structured projects give way to independent study as students develop their artistic vision through a unique body of work.

 Drawing & Painting I, II & III

 Drawing and Painting students begin by learning the fundamentals of observation and basic skills of drawing, then progress through perspective, rendering three-dimensional forms in space, and the elements of composition and design.
-In the second semester, students are introduced to color mediums emphasizing colored pencil and acrylic painting.
-This course will begin with more structured assignments and then transition into more conceptual themes allowing students to communicate a personal artistic style through their work.
+In the second semester, students are introduced to color mediums with an emphasis on colored pencil and acrylic painting.
+This course will begin with more structured assignments and then transition into more conceptual themes, allowing students to communicate a personal artistic style through their work.

 Music